Exercise and Physical Activity Tracking Tools

-Find Your Starting Point Activity Log (PDF, 211K)
+- Activity Log: Find Your Starting Point (PDF, 904K)

 For a couple of weekdays and a weekend, write down how much time you are physically active.
 The goal is to find ways to increase your activity.

-Weekly Exercise and Physical Activity Plan (PDF, 201K)
+- Weekly Exercise and Physical Activity Plan (PDF, 345K)

 National Library of Medicine

-This content is provided by the National Institute on Aging (NIA), part of the National Institutes of Health.
-NIA scientists and other experts review this content to ensure that it is accurate, authoritative, and up to date.
+This content is provided by the NIH National Institute on Aging (NIA).
+NIA scientists and other experts review this content to ensure it is accurate and up to date.